PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/full_guide/01_starthere.md

 Each Client is assigned to one Client Policy.
 Client Policies are configurable sets of rules for what permissions a Client can perform.
 For example, a Client Policy determines the EOS SDK's ability to look up information about the friend list for a particular player.

 The first thing to configure on this screen is a Client Policy.
-Press the `Add new policy` button to bring up the dialogue.
+To create a Client Policy, press the `Add new policy` button to bring up a dialogue.
 The Client Policy needs a name, as well as select the details of a policy.
 If you select a preset, the permissions for that policy preset will be displayed in the dialogue.
 Custom policies can be defined here, and changed at any time.
 You don't need to commit to the final details at this time.